madhu-0912/madhu-0912.github.io/Certifications/Google_Data_Analytics/Process Data From Dirty to Clean/README.md

-# Ask Questions to Make Data-Driven Decisions
+# Process Data From Dirty to Clean
 I'm proud to announce that I have successfully completed the "Process Data From Dirty to Clean" course offered by Google on Coursera.
 This course has equipped me with essential skills in data analysis and decision-making.

 [Certificate](https://www.coursera.org/account/accomplishments/verify/7FF5ZTM4LZ3V)